 Wabtec is one of the world's largest providers of locomotives, value-added, technology-based equipment, systems and services for the global freight rail and passenger transit industries.
-Our highly engineered products, which are intended to enhance safety, improve productivity and reduce maintenance costs for customers, can be found on most locomotives, freight cars, passenger transit cars and buses around the world.
-Our products enhance safety, improve productivity and reduce maintenance costs for customers, and many of our core products and services are essential in the safe and efficient operation of freight rail and passenger transit vehicles.
+Our highly engineered products, which are intended to enhance safety, improve productivity and reduce maintenance costs for customers, can be found on most locomotives, freight cars, passenger transit cars and buses around the world, and many of our core products and services are essential in the safe and efficient operation of freight rail and passenger transit vehicles.
 Wabtec is a global company with operations in over 50 countries and our products can be found in more than 100 countries throughout the world.
-In the first six months of 2020, approximately 56% of the Company's revenues came from customers outside the United States.
+In the first nine months of 2020, approximately 58% of the Company's revenues came from customers outside the United States.